phylyc/cngpld/README.md

 3. Clone this repository by `git clone https://bitbucket.org/djhshih/cngpld`

-4. Generated the required data files for the package by
+4. Navigate to the directory of the repository in your shell environment.
+Generate the required data files for the package by

 ```
 cd data-raw